 AV1 is one of the latest technical standards of video codec.
 It is developed by AOM (Alliance for open media), which is sponsored by most key players in video communications like Google, Apple, Netflix, and Meta.
 It uses the most sophisticated algorithms to improve video compression efficiency.

 In contrast to H.264, AV1 is developed to better support HD/UHD video communications, especially 4k, or even 8k, video applications.
 The AV1 codec employed by Discord presents up to 100% higher compression efficiency than its H.264 counterpart for 4K 60fps videos.
-Enabling AV1 can significantly boost streaming quality.

 Where Can I Find These Video Codec Options?